 What Is SpiNNaker?

-SpiNNaker was developed by and is located at the University of Manchester in the United Kingdom.
+SpiNNaker is a supercomputer developed by and is located at the University of Manchester in the United Kingdom.

 Just looking at the specifications of this supercomputer is enough to realize that this is a fantastic achievement for the team of scientists working on it: